Deeps18-crypto/Email-clone/README.md

 * The state of the app is maintained by REDUX.

-* The app has google authentication
+* The app has google authentication.